anniejose212/TurUpPortal212/README.md

 - Each page encapsulates its own logic (e.g., `CreateTimeRecord`, `EditTimeRecord`, `DeleteTimeRecord`).
 - Tests now express *what is being tested*, not *how Selenium executes it*.

----

-## 📌 Next Steps
-- Add keys for user authentication in `app.config`.
-- Add screenshot capture for failed tests.
-- Add automation for another module.
-- more optimisation with waithelpers for CRUD in Time module.
----

 ## 📖 Developer Log
 See [DEVLOG.md](./DEVLOG.md) for a running record of changes and lessons learned.